Stranded drivers endure frigid night on impassable highway

 RICHMOND, Va.
-(AP) — Hundreds of motorists waited desperately for help Tuesday after a winter storm snarled traffic in Virginia and left some drivers stranded for nearly 24 hours in freezing temperatures along an impassable stretch of interstate south of the nation's capital.
+(AP) — Hundreds of motorists were stranded after a winter storm snarled traffic in Virginia and left some drivers stuck in place for nearly 24 hours in freezing temperatures along an impassable stretch of interstate south of the nation's capital.

 Problems began Monday morning when a truck jackknifed on Interstate 95, the main north-south highway along the East Coast, triggering a swift chain reaction as other vehicles lost control, state police said.
 Lanes in both directions became blocked across a 40-mile stretch of I-95 north of Richmond.
 As hours passed and night fell, motorists posted messages on social media about running out of fuel, food and water.